 What about your next appeal?

 We all know nonprofits send their year-end appeals shortly after GivingTuesday.
-And it’s not uncommon for donors to sit out on GivingTuesday because they plan to make their usual annual gift in December anyway.
+And it’s not uncommon for donors to sit out on GivingTuesday because they plan to make their usual annual gift later in December anyway.

 So, what’s a fundraising professional to do?
-Well, here’s what we recommend!
+Well, here’s what we recommend.

 Let your donors who engage with your GivingTuesday messages know you value their time, effort, and money while you promote monthly giving options by suppressing certain recipients from your year-end mailing.